Nelly-Barret/interactive-map-of-Lyon/README.md

 # Interactive map of Lyon

-One Paragraph of project description goes here
+## Synopsis

+This project is an interactive map of Lyon with bars and restaurants.
+We can filter and search establishments.
+We also can personalize the view.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-You need an Internet connection
+You need an Internet connection.

 ### Installing